 Mark’s Sales System

-So here’s my process refined over the past 11 or so years.
+So here’s my “closing a sale process” that’s been refined over the past 11 or so years.

 Listen > Question > Listen > Repeat > Price > Paint > Confirm > Close